Ericktz/JCoDroneEdu/README.md

 ## Development status (classroom-ready)
 The CoDrone EDU Java API is classroom-ready for student and educator use.
 Core flight controls, sensor access, LED control, and the student examples are implemented and tested.
 We continue to refine advanced features and documentation; check the release notes for details.

-## Latest Release: v1.3.1
+## Latest Release: v1.3.2

-Latest release now available on Maven Central!
-This release includes simplified Maven publication for easier integration with Gradle and Maven-based student projects.
+Latest release now available on Maven Central with full IDE integration support (Javadoc and Sources JARs).

 Highlights:
 - Core flight controls: user-friendly movement commands for classroom exercises.
 - Sensors: accelerometer, gyroscope, distance sensors, and camera/vision APIs.
 - LED control: full support for drone and controller LEDs, example patterns, and guided activities.
 - Student examples: curated example projects suitable for K–12 and AP Computer Science lessons.
-- Published on Maven Central: easy dependency integration for Gradle and Maven projects.
+- Published on Maven Central: with sources and Javadoc for full IDE support in VS Code, IntelliJ, Eclipse, and other IDEs.

 For past releases and detailed changelog, see [CHANGELOG.md](CHANGELOG.md).